PyO3/pyo3/guide/src/building_and_distribution.md

 After you've obtained the above, you can build a cross compiled PyO3 module by setting a few extra environment variables:

 * `PYO3_CROSS_INCLUDE_DIR`: This variable must be set to the directory containing the headers for the target's Python interpreter.
+It is only necessary if compiling for Windows platforms
 * `PYO3_CROSS_LIB_DIR`: This variable must be set to the directory containing the target's libpython DSO.
+* If compiling for unix platforms, the `cross-compile` feature must be set.

 An example might look like the following (assuming your target's sysroot is at `/home/pyo3/cross/sysroot` and that your target is `armv7`):